mfdsouzajr/-Comparing-sorting-algorithms/README.md

 ![Step 3](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/09.PNG)

 Well...
-In that case, the user will receive a message saying that the operation is invalid and the "Options Menu" will appear again until he enters a valid numeric option.
+In that case, the user will receive a message saying that the operation is invalid and the "Options Menu" will appear again until the user enters a valid numeric option.

 ![Step 3](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/10.PNG)

 ## Step 4: View the runtimes obtained to put the vector of each case in ascending order.

+When the user finally enters a valid option, that is, choosing an ordering algorithm, the application will show the Runtime taken to put the vector of each case in ascending order, as shown in the screenshot below:

 ![Step 4](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/11.PNG)

+Note that the time shown is in the following format: *hh:mm:ss.fffffff*.

+• *hh* -> Hours
+• *mm* -> Minutes
+• *ss* -> Seconds
+• *fffffff* -> Fractions of seconds